dergigi/dergigi.github.io/support.md

 Dear Netizen, \\
 the easiest way to support me is to [buy my book](https://amzn.to/2VXmQgp) - although you could also read it for free on the web.
+The second easiest way is to give directly.

 {% include btcpay-usd-exp.html %}